CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 ^#^^#^ Basic command syntax

-Most commands which operate on variables (as opposed to system commands such as `version` that we've been discussing) follow the same general format.
+Most commands which operate on variables (as opposed to system commands such as `version`, `update`, `query`, etc.  that we've been discussing) follow the same general format.
 Recognizing this format will make it easier to understand new commands that you are introduced.

 The basic syntax is